How does this medication work? What will it do for me?

 - symptoms of a urinary tract infection (e.g. pain when urinating, urinating more often than usual, low back or flank pain)

-- worsening of arthritis symptoms in people with Systemic Juvenile Idiopathic Arthritis
+- worsening of arthritis symptoms for people with Systemic Juvenile Idiopathic Arthritis

 Stop taking the medication and seek immediate medical attention if any of the following occur: